 Why does context matter more than most marketers think?

 Context is where user intent lives.
 The same user, the same emotion, the same creative will convert at 2x the rate if it appears during their high-intent moment rather than their casual browsing moment.
-We've seen mobile games perform 400% better when shown to users at 11 PM versus 9 AM.
+We've observed that mobile games can perform dramatically better when shown to users during peak evening engagement windows versus earlier in the day.

 Context includes device context (are they on WiFi or cellular, charged or low battery), time context (Sunday evening vs. Monday morning), app context (what app are they in right now), and user state context (are they actively searching or passively scrolling).
 Each context signals something different about user readiness to convert.